MicrosoftDocs/azure-docs/articles/communication-services/concepts/analytics/logs/voice-and-video-logs.md

 ## Data concepts

-The following are high level descriptions of data concepts specific to Voice and Video calling.
-These concepts are important to review in order to understand the meaning of the data captured in the logs.
+The following high-level descriptions of data concepts are specific to voice and video calling.
+These concepts are important to review so that you can understand the meaning of the data captured in the logs.

 ### Entities and IDs

-A *Call*, as represented in the data, is an abstraction depicted by the `correlationId`. `CorrelationId`s are unique per Call, and are time-bound by `callStartTime` and `callDuration`.
-Every Call is an event that contains data from two or more *Endpoints*, which represent the various human, bot, or server participants in the Call.
+A *call*, as represented in the data, is an abstraction that's depicted by `correlationId`. `CorrelationId` vales are unique per call, and they're time-bound by `callStartTime` and `callDuration`.

-A *Participant* (`participantId`) is present only when the Call is a *Group* Call, as it represents the connection between an Endpoint and the server.
+A *participant* (`participantId`) is present only when the call is a *group* call.
+It represents the connection between an endpoint and the server.

+An *endpoint* is the most unique entity, represented by `endpointId`.
+Every call is an event that contains data from two or more endpoints.
+Endpoints represent the various participants in the call.

-An *Endpoint* is the most unique entity, represented by `endpointId`. `EndpointType` tells you whether the Endpoint represents a human user (PSTN, VoIP), a Bot (Bot), or the server that is managing multiple Participants within a Call.
-When an `endpointType` is `"Server"`, the Endpoint is not assigned a unique ID.
-By analyzing endpointType and the number of `endpointIds`, you can determine how many users and other non-human Participants (bots, servers) join a Call.
+`EndpointType` tells you whether the endpoint represents a human user (PSTN, VoIP), a bot, or the server that's managing multiple participants within a call.
+When an `endpointType` value is `"Server"`, the endpoint is not assigned a unique ID.
+By analyzing `endpointType` and the number of `endpointId` values, you can determine how many users and other non-human participants (bots and servers) join a call.

-Our native SDKs (Android, iOS) reuse the same `endpointId` for a user across multiple Calls, thus enabling an understanding of experience across sessions.
-This differs from web-based Endpoints, which always generates a new `endpointId` for each new Call.
+Our native SDKs (Android and iOS) reuse the same `endpointId` value for a user across multiple calls, so you can get an understanding of experiences across sessions.
+This process differs from web-based endpoints, which always generate a new `endpointId` value for each new call.

-A *Stream* is the most granular entity, as there is one Stream per direction (inbound/outbound) and `mediaType` (for example, audio and video).
+A *stream* is the most granular entity.
+There's one stream per direction (inbound or outbound) and `mediaType` value (for example, audio or video).

 ## Data definitions